fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices.md

 This is easy though, because services should be idempotent anyway to be resilient to situations that may cause messages to be consumed >1 times even though it was produced only once, such as when processing in batches or consumer offset skews.

-**Race conditions**
+##### Race conditions

-> What happens if is fails at step 5, and it takes some time and many retries to succeed?
+> What if it fails at step 5, and it takes some time and many retries to succeed?

 During this time window downstream services may have already processed the OrderCreated message faster than the database writing suceeds, maybe one of these services attempted to make HTTP requests back to your service to ask more information about the Order and it failed because the Order didn't exist yet.